Qumulo/docs/nics-transceivers-cables.md

 This section explains how you can identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes.

-## NICs that may be present in your NodeIdentifying the NICs in Your Node
+## Corresponding Node and NIC Types

-The following table lists node types, the NICs used in them, NIC's speed, and a link to the latest transceiver compatbility documentation provided by the vendor.
-Some vendors update this list with every firmware release.
-In this case the link provided matches the latest firmware Qumulo Core supports.
+The following table lists node types, the NICs that these nodes use, the speeds of the NICs, and links to the latest transceiver compatbility documentation from the vendor.

+{% include note.html content="Certain vendors update this list with every firmware release.
+The following table links to the latest firmware version that Qumulo Core supports. %}

 <table>
 <thead>